cloudflare/gokeyless/README.md

 You should add your Cloudflare account details to the configuration file, and optionally customize the location of the private key directory.
 Most users should not need to modify the remaining defaults.

 Each option can optionally be overriden via environment variables or command-line arguments.
 Run `gokeyless -h` to see the full list of available options.

+## Testing

+Unit tests and benchmarks have been implemented for various parts of Go Keyless.
+The easiest way to run these tests is to simply clone this reoisitory and run `go test ./... -count 1` or simply `make test`.
+In order to run the tests using SoftHSM2, after installing SoftHSM2 in your environment, copy the contents of `tests/testdata/tokens` to your installations token directory (usually at `/var/lib/softhsm/tokens`) and run `make test-softhsm`.

 ## License